flows-network/github-pr-review/README.md

 ### Customize the bot

 The bot's source code is available in the GitHub repo you cloned from the template.
 Feel free to make changes to the source code (e.g., model, context length, API key and prompts) to fit your own needs.
 If you need help, [ask in Discord](https://discord.gg/ccZn9ZMfFf)!

-### Use GPT4

-By default, the bot uses GPT3.5 for code review.
-If your OpenAI API key has access to GPT4, you can open the `src/github-pr-review.rs` file in your cloned source code repo, and change `GPT35Turbo` to `GPT4` in the source code.
-Commit and push the change back to GitHub.
-The flows.network platform will automatically detect and rebuild the bot from your updated source code.

 ### Use the bot on multiple repos